jnozzi/cocoadev.com/markdown/RetainReleaseTips.md

     *old = nil; // of course you could change this to a zombie style object for debugging }

-General/MPWFoundation has some other macros.
+MPWFoundation has some other macros.
 Note you don't want to retain things that might lead to a cycle

 ----